leds-org/leds-tools-public/docs/spark/8_frontend_architecture.md

 The generators on the superiors parts create the structure and call the generators in the level below them.
 This generators will create a specific part of the code and the respective files and/or will create other folders and call their respective generators.

 # Generator's Organization
-## Gerador principal
+## Main Generator
-- Create the App.vue and configuration files.
+- Creates the App.vue and configuration files.
 - - Vue's main file.
 - - Calls the router (src/router).
-- Create the cypress folder.
+- Creates the cypress folder.
-- Create the public folder.
+- Creates the public folder.
-- Create the src folder.
+- Creates the src folder.

 ### frontend/cypress
+Folder with subfolders responsible for generating the structure of Cypress, an automated front-end testing tool.

+#### e2e
+Defines the tests that are going to be made.

+#### PageObjects
+Applies the Page Object Pattern, organizing and encapsulating page elements and actions into reusable components.

 ### frontend/public
+Defines the public assets for the project, like the favicon image, environment variables and redirect configs.

 ### frontend/src
 Folder with multiple subfolders.
 Each subfolder is responsible for part of the frontend components.

 #### Components
-Define the options for colors.
+Defines the options for colors.

 #### Composition
-Define the available funcionabilities (e.g.: get by id, post, delete).
+Defines the available funcionabilities (e.g.: get by id, post, delete).

 #### Layout
-Define the components disposition on the screen.
+Defines the components disposition on the screen.

 #### Plugins
 Imports Vuetify to style the components and define the default theme.

 #### Router
-Define the routes for src/composition.
+Defines the routes for src/composition.

 #### Scss
-Define the components used in src/layout.
+Defines the components used in src/layout.

 #### Services
-Generate the Factory and the Api (localhost port).
+Generates the Factory and the Api (localhost port).

 #### Stores
-Make the user configurations (e.g.: authentication, followers, posts)
+Makes the user configurations (e.g.: authentication, followers, posts)

 #### Theme
-Define the colors to light theme and dark theme.
+Defines the colors to light theme and dark theme.

 #### Utils
-Define colors used in each theme.
+Defines colors used in each theme.

 #### Views
 src/views/model: Create the responsible files for the Index, Detail and Form screens to each class.